We Redesigned Our Website: Here’s What We Learned

-Social media is an essential part of your organization’s marketing plan, not only to reach new people, but to also delight those that you currently work with.
+Social media is an essential part of your organization’s marketing plan, not only to reach new people but also to delight those you currently work with.
 Social media is both a sales tool and a growing community wrapped into one bundle.
 If you’ve ever worked around marketing materials, you know just how important it is to plan your content.
-The same can be said about your social media posts.
+The same is true of your social media posts.

 Social media thrives on timely content on platforms that are constantly changing.
 So you might wonder, “Do I really need to plan out every single post?”